Do you want to disable trackbacks and pings on your existing WordPress posts?

 By default, WordPress shows 20 posts per page.

 To change this, simply type a new number into the ‘Number of items per page’ box.
-Since you want to update all your WordPress blogs, we recommend typing in a high number, such as 999.
+Since you want to update all your WordPress posts, we recommend typing in a high number, such as 999.

 After that, click on the ‘Apply’ button to reload the post list.